By Katy Carrier // Photography by Lance Gerber

-It started with a chair.
-When Daniel Krog first saw the 1961 Palm Springs home that he and husband Adam Bonnett would ultimately purchase, he immediately knew that a Warren Platner chair belonged there.
-That vision of a Platner lounge chair, originally designed in 1966, ultimately guided the design of the home.
-Krog, an interior designer and opera singer, decided to take a purist approach, focusing solely on the 1960s and eschewing anything that fell outside of the decade – particularly the 1950s furniture that is so often seen in midcentury modern homes.
+It all started with a chair.
+When Daniel Krog first laid eyes on the 1961 Palm Springs home that he would ultimately purchase with his husband Adam Bonnett, he immediately knew that a Warren Platner lounge chair belonged there.
+The sculptural chair, with graceful lines in steel and upholstery, was originally designed by Platner for Knoll in 1966, and eventually guided the design direction of the entire home.
+Krog, an interior designer and opera singer, embarked on the project with a purist approach, focusing solely on the 1960s and eschewing anything that fell outside of the decade—particularly the 1950s kitsch furnishings that so frequently fill the rooms of midcentury modern homes.

-Above: A Platner easy chair and side table in the master bedroom, with a vintage oil painting and prints.
+Above: A Platner lounge chair and side table in the primary bedroom, with a vintage oil painting and prints.

-Bonnett, a Disney Channel executive, largely let Krog do his thing, save for some early criticism about Krog’s decision to acquire exclusively vintage ’60s art for the home.
-Nearly every sculpture in the home is by William Bowie, whose work is characterized by Krog as more collectable than C. Jeré, and Carl Bray paintings bring a vintage desert sensibility to the space (Bray was a Coachella Valley-based painter of desert landscapes and scenery).
-The pieces brought home by Krog were met with skepticism from Bonnett, but “now he constantly comments that the ’60s vintage art and sculpture makes the house,” says Krog.
+Bonnett, a Disney Channel executive, largely let Krog do his thing, save for some early criticism about the decision to acquire exclusively vintage 1960s art for the home.
+Nearly every sculpture in the home is by William Bowie, whose work is characterized by Krog as more collectable than C. Jeré, and Carl Bray landscape paintings bring a desert sensibility to the space (Bray was a Coachella Valley-based painter of local scenery).
+The vintage pieces brought home by Krog were initially met with skepticism from Bonnett, but “now he constantly comments that the ’60s art and sculptures make the house,” says Krog.
 “I just smile and agree.”

 Above: A vintage landscape painting hangs over a Bertoia chair and George Nelson table in the office.

-All of the furniture sourced by Krog falls into the categories of vintage original, period restored or licensed original, with represented designers including Edward Wormley, George Nelson and Harvey Probber.
-And inevitably those Platner chairs made their way into the home, with a pair in the living room and one in the corner of the master bedroom.
+All of the furnishings sourced by Krog fall into the categories of vintage original, period restored or licensed original, with represented designers including Edward Wormley, George Nelson, Pierre Paulin and Harvey Probber.
+And inevitably those Platner chairs made their way into the home, with a pair in the living room and one in the corner of the primary bedroom.

 Above: A Harvey Probber console with a vintage painting and Pierre Paulin chair in the home’s “orange guest room.”
 Vase with orange fish is Bitossi and the lamp is by Bill Curry for Laurel Lamps.